-The Behaviour Management Policy should be clear that the school/college will always treat seriously any violent, aggressive and abusive behaviour and incidents, including cyber-bullying and behaviour that undermines the dignity of staff or pupils such as 'up-skirting'.
+The Behaviour Management Policy should be clear that the school/college will always treat seriously any violent, aggressive and abusive behaviour and incidents, including cyber-bullying and behaviours that undermine the dignity of staff or pupils such as 'upskirting'.
 NASUWT Representatives should ensure that the behaviour management procedures make it clear that the school/college will impose strong sanctions on those pupils who behave in this way towards staff or pupils.

-Staff should also be provided with regular and appropriate behaviour management training and development, which should cover: implementing the school's behaviour policy; logging and recording of incidents; leadership of behaviour; strategies for managing behaviour in the classroom; lunchtime supervision; pupil behaviour and educational visits; legislation affecting behaviour management (for example, detention, exclusion, child protection, pupil restraint and pupil searches); pupil support; equal opportunities; anti-discrimination and techniques for promoting positive behaviour.
+Staff should also be provided with regular and appropriate behaviour management training and development which should cover: implementing the employer's behaviour policy; logging and recording of incidents; leadership of behaviour; strategies for managing behaviour in the classroom; lunchtime supervision and pupil behaviour; pupil behaviour and educational visits; legislation affecting behaviour management (such as detention, exclusion, child protection, pupil restraint and pupil searches); pupil support; equal opportunities and anti-discrimination; and techniques for promoting positive behaviour.